pegasystems/pega-helm-charts/charts/pega/README.md

 4) Update your values.yaml file to refer to the external secret manager for DB password.

 •  Pass secrets directly to your deployment using your organization's recommend practices.

+##### Things to note in case of providing keystore, certificates for Enabling encryption of traffic between Ingress/LoadBalancer and Pod
+1. Have the CA certificate and keystore as a base64 encrypted string inside the secret manager(AWS Secret Manager, Azure Key Vault etc).
+[Check this](https://github.com/smootherbug/pega-helm-charts/tree/tomcat-encrypt/charts/pega#enabling-encryption-of-traffic-between-ingressloadbalancer-and-pod)
+2. Have the keystore password as plaintext
+3. The secret key should be TOMCAT_KEYSTORE_CONTENT, TOMCAT_KEYSTORE_PASSWORD and ca.crt for keystore, keystore password and CA certificate respectively.
+4. for ca.crt, make sure you have `decodingStrategy: Base64` under `remoteRef` in external secret file.

 ### Driver URI